Types of Liabilities

 A. Current Liabilities (Short-Term)

-• Obligations due within one year.
+• Obligations that are due within one financial year or operating cycle.

 B. Non-Current Liabilities (Long-Term)